Marmelodov/PromptCrafter-API/docs/tutorials/search-prompts.md

 ## Next steps

-Now that you can find prompts in your library, you are ready to use them to build and test solutions.
+Now that you can find prompts in your library, you can start applying them to real tasks.

 - Try the [Log a generated output tutorial](tutorials/log-output.md) to test a prompt you found.
 - Learn how to [update a prompt](tutorials/update-prompt.md) with new content or tags.